ys124xkd/fetal-health-app/README.md

 ## 🤖 Machine Learning Algorithms

-The following classification algorithms were implemented and evaluated:
+The following machine learning algorithms were implemented and compared:

 - Decision Tree
 - Naive Bayes
 - Random Forest

-After comparing all models, **Random Forest** achieved the best overall performance and was selected as the final prediction model.
+Among the evaluated models, **Random Forest** achieved the highest performance and was selected as the final prediction model.

 ---